sephcodes66/predictive-maintenance-mlops/README.md

 ### 1. Batch Inference

-To make predictions on a batch of new customers, you can use the `src/predict.py` script.
+To make predictions on a batch of new data, you can use the `src/predict.py` script.

-1. Create a CSV file with the customer data you want to get predictions for.
+1. Create a CSV file with the sensor data you want to get predictions for.
 The file should have the same columns as the training data.
 2. Run the prediction script from your terminal:

     ```bash